fabiosenracorrea/css-for-js-developers/02_Rendering_Logic_II/stacking-context.md

 ## Managing Z-Index

-FIghting "z-index wars" can be a real problem.
-Specially when the size of the application grows and more element are constantly added to the mix.
+Fighting "z-index wars" can be a real problem.
+Specially when the size of the application grows and more elements are constantly added to the mix.

 To avoid it, we can rely on the DOM order and creation of isolated stacking contexts.

 ### DOM Order

-If the elements we are trying to position are closed together (say, a card with decorative blobs around it), we can rely solely on DOM order to solve the stacking issue, the decorative images first and then our card, all with non-static position values!
+If the elements we are trying to position are closed together (say, a card with decorative blobs around it), we can rely solely on DOM order to solve the stacking issue, we put the decorative images first and then our card, all with non-static position values!

-> Be aware: When changing DOM order on elements that **do have tabbing interaction**, like links, inputs, buttons, changing their order can lead to un-wanted effects on tabbing.
-Pay attention to this when managing this.
+> Be aware: Changing DOM order on elements that **do have tabbing interaction**, like links, inputs, buttons, can lead to un-wanted effects on tabbing.
+Pay attention to this.

 ### Isolated stacking contexts